Unified framework for precise background modeling to enhance rare event detection at the Kuo-Sheng nuclear reactor laboratory: Radioactive contamination in detector components

 \subsection{Confinement of $^{137}$Cs isotope}

-$^{137}$Cs is present in very low concentrations in the CsI(Tl) ACV detector.
-Hence, $^{137}$Cs is confined to the CsI(Tl) ACV detector of the setup.
-The activity considered in this case is 9$\times10^{-9}$~Bq/kg.
-The ACV suppressed spectrum of $^{137}$Cs is shown in Figure~\ref{fig_mom7}.
+The $^{137}$Cs isotope exists at very low concentration level in the CsI(Tl) ACV detector and is therefore restricted to this detector in the background modeling.
+The activity considered in this case is 8.55$\times10^{-8}$~Bq/kg.
+The ACV suppressed spectrum of $^{137}$Cs is shown in figure~\ref{fig_mom7}.

-The presented spectrum in Figure~\ref{fig_mom7} represents a simulated gamma-ray energy distribution, most likely from a \textsuperscript{137}Cs source.
-It features a distinct and sharp photo peak at \SI{661.7}{keV}, corresponding to the characteristic gamma emission from the decay of \textsuperscript{137m}Ba, superimposed on a broad Compton continuum extending toward lower energies.
-This continuum arises from Compton scattering processes within the detector, with a notable inflection near \SI{477}{keV} marking the expected Compton edge.
+The presented spectrum in figure~\ref{fig_mom7} represents a simulated $\gamma$-ray energy distribution, most likely from a $^{137}$Cs source.
+It features a distinct and sharp photo peak at 661.7~keV, corresponding to the characteristic $\gamma$ emission from the decay of $^{137m}$Ba, superimposed on a broad Compton continuum extending toward lower energies.
+This continuum arises from Compton scattering processes within the detector, with a notable inflection near 477~keV marking the expected Compton edge.
 The logarithmic intensity scale, spanning several orders of magnitude, reflects the wide dynamic range of event rates captured in the simulation.
-The absence of additional gamma lines indicates a single-isotope source .
-Overall, the spectrum demonstrates a realistic detector response with excellent energy resolution and accurate modeling of gamma interactions, making it consistent with the expected behavior of a \textsuperscript{137}Cs radiation source.
+The absence of additional $\gamma$-lines indicates a single-isotope source.
+Overall, the spectrum reflects the simulated detector response with the manually applied energy resolution (following Eq.~\ref{reso}) and accurate modeling of $\gamma$ interactions, producing a spectrum consistent with the expected behavior of a $^{137}$Cs radiation source.